officialnoria/SolarSimulator/README.md

 From here, the user can freely select which instrument to add to the queue.
 It is responsibility of the user to add to the queue only the instruments it's going to use, because if the user selects an instrument that's not connected, the program will throw an error when execution begins and tries to connect.
 In most of the instruments, an additional parameters needs to be input via a popup message.

-Every time an operation is succssfully created, a text message will be added in the left text box, to aid the user in knowing what the final sequence looks like.
+Every time an operation is successfully created, a text message will be added in the left text box, to aid the user in knowing what the final sequence looks like.

 Once the user finishes adding instruments and operations, it can save the sequence to memory with the GRABAR SECUENCIA button, reset the sequence with the LIMPIAR SECUENCIA button, or execute the sequence with the EJECUTAR SECUENCIA button.